Scientist8/Slingshot.game/README.md

 # Slingshot.game
- A slingshot mechanic game where you shoot a bald man.
+ A slingshot mechanic game where you drag and shoot a bald man.

  Hello everyone, I hope you are doing well.